tycrek/ass/.github/README.md

 module.exports = (req, res, next) => res.redirect('/register');
 ```

+## Custom 404 page

+To use a custom 404 page, create a file in the `share/` directory called `404.html`.
+Restart ass, and any requests to missing resources will return HTTP 404 with the contents of this file.

+If there's interest, I may allow making this a function, similar to the custom index.

 ## File storage

 ass supports three methods of file storage: local, S3, or [Skynet].